 This protects your customer’s financial investment in their building project in case anything unexpected happens and you’re unable to complete the job.
 The insurer also guarantees to fix defects for 10 years, so that the customer is not out of pocket if there’s a problem in the future.
-Some guarantees also feature a waiver, which protects the builder from having to bear the costs of repairing defects that are covered by the guarantee.
+Some warranties also feature a waiver, which protects the builder from having to bear the costs of repairing defects that are covered by the warranty.

 Protect stock, prefabricated components and transportable buildings while they are being delivered.